djmosc/advanced-custom-fields-widget-relationship-field-add-on/readme.txt

 == Description ==

 IMPORTANT!
 NOW ONLY COMPATIBLE WITH ACF 4.2 AND ABOVE!
+BACKWARD COMPATIBILITY HAS BEEN REMOVED.

 This plugin is an add-on for Advanced Custom Fields.
 It allows you to use an ACF "relationship" field to choose widgets at a page level.